 In the air-conditioned gym, Felix the personal trainer prepares to put me through my paces, another BodyHoliday perq.
 He immediately zeros in on my jelly-like inner thighs.
 “I knew it!” he crows, when I can barely move my legs on the first machine.
 Weak adductors, he pronounces, requiring deep pliés and something called sumo squats.
 I fare slightly better on the other machines.
 To end the half-hour session, he takes my arms as if to waltz, and commands me to keep my chest up and out and my rib cage high.
 I now think of Felix daily as I glide through the streets of Toronto.

 Another day, Ellie the osteopath finds my off-kilter hips and legs fascinating, then offers to balance my sacrum.
 Um, sure!
-As I lay on my back, knees up, she slips one hand under the base of my spine and holds it there for awhile, shifting her hand occasionally with the merest of movements.
+As I lay on my back, knees up, she slips one hand under the base of my spine and holds it there for awhile, shifting her hand occasionally with the merest movement.
 Though I don’t feel anything at the time, I awake pain-free for weeks afterward.

 I also return home with glowing skin thanks to the Sea & Senses massage and facial.
 One moment the lovely young woman is massaging my back with her hands, the next she’s tracing the same route with smooth heated stones.
-At one point I open one eye to see her lifting a rubbery khaki-coloured seaweed mask from my face.
+At one point I opened one eye to find her lifting a rubbery khaki-coloured seaweed mask from my face.
 What can I say . . . it works!